Zhejiang University–University of Edinburgh Institute

+Undergraduate students are awarded degrees from both universities.

 History

 On 25 August 2011, the first joint symposium on Biomedical Sciences was held at the University of Edinburgh.
 The agreement to run a 3+1 degree programme was officially signed on 27 June 2012.
 On 28 March 2013, Zhejiang University was approved by the Ministry of Education to have the first ever programme of biomedical sciences in mainland China.
 On 27 March 2014, Zhejiang University and the University of Edinburgh signed a cooperative agreement to set up ZJE Institute.
 The official announcement of the programme was made on 20 May 2015.
 The International campus officially opened on 16 August 2016 costing an estimated $1 billion.

 ZJE opened with its first batch of students on 11 September 2016 (2020 graduation).
 Professor Sue Welburn became Executive Dean on 4 March 2017.

 Campus

 Location

-This Zhejiang University-University of Edinburgh Institute is situated on the Zhejiang University Haining International Campus (Chinese: 海宁国际校区) in Haining, Zhejiang Province, China, under the jurisdiction of Jiaxing.
+This Zhejiang University-University of Edinburgh Institute is situated on the Zhejiang University Haining International Campus (海宁国际校区) in Haining, Zhejiang Province, China, under the jurisdiction of Jiaxing.
 Haining is in the south side of Yangtze River Delta, and in the north of Zhejiang.
 It is 125 kilometers west of Shanghai, and 61.5 kilometers east of Hangzhou, the capital of the province.
 To its south lies the Qiantang River.
 The city has a land area of 700.5 sq. kilometers and at the 2010 census, had a population of 806,966 inhabitants.
 Haining is known for its leather industry and spectacular tidal bore in the Qiantang River.